albertosantini/quadprog/README.md

 Notes
 =====

-- In Fortran the array index starts from 1.
+** To maintain a one-to-one porting with the Fortran implementation, the array index starts from 1 and not from zero.
+Please, be aware and give a look at the examples in the test folder**.

+If you are using `node-quadprog` via Numeric.js, don't forget the releases may be not in sync.
+Latest release is here.

 Applications
 ============